truenas/documentation/content/SCALE/Credentials/LocalUsers.md

 | scponly | [scponly](https://github.com/scponly/scponly/wiki) restricts the user's SSH usage to only the `scp` and `sftp` commands. |
 | zsh	| [Z shell](http://zsh.sourceforge.net/) |
 | git-shell | [restricted git shell](https://git-scm.com/docs/git-shell) |
-| nologin | Use when creating a system account or to create a user account that can authenticate with shares but which cannot log in to the TrueNAS system using `ssh`.
+| nologin | Use when creating a system account or to create a user account that can authenticate with shares but that cannot log in to the TrueNAS system using `ssh`.

-Setting *Lock User* disables all password-based functionality for the account until you unset it.
+Setting **Lock User** disables all password-based functionality for the account until you unset it.

-*Permit Sudo* allows the account to act as the system administrator using the `sudo` command.
+**Permit Sudo** allows the account to act as the system administrator using the `sudo` command.
 Leave it disabled for better security.

-If the user will access TrueNAS data using *Windows 8* or newer, set *Microsoft Account* to enable those systems' additional authentication methods.
+If the user accesses TrueNAS data using *Windows 8* or newer, set **Microsoft Account** to enable those systems additional authentication methods.

-By default, *Samba Authentication* is enabled.
+By default, **Samba Authentication** is enabled.
 This allows using the account credentials to access data shared with [SMB]({{< relref "/content/SCALE/Shares/_index.md" >}}).
 {{< /tab >}}
 {{< /tabs >}}